uidaholib/digital-collections-docs/content/transcription/02-formatting.md

 Begin by opening your project management spreadsheet provided by the Digital Projects Manager or Digital Initiatives Librarian.

 - Find the recording you are working on and open in a new window
-- Sign the “copy edit begun” field with your initials
+- Sign the `copy edit begun` field with your initials
 - Within the collection you are working on, go to the `Copy Edited` folder to find your recording

 Replace headers with semantics that will work for OHD (`case sensitive`).
-Columns A - F):
+Columns A through F:
 - Speaker Name > speaker
 - Start Time > timestamp (no need to rename the End Time column)
 - Text > words